Regulator rejects break for pensions hit by QE

 The UK economy slid into a double dip recession this week fuelling predictions that another wave of central bank easing could be on the horizon.

-"While the Pensions Regulator acknowledges this side effect of QE in its first annual statement, its advice to trustees fails to deal with the problem," said Neil Carberry, Director of Employment & Skills policy at the Confederation of British Industry (CBI), which represents 240,000 businesses in the UK.
+"While the Pensions Regulator acknowledges this side effect of QE in its first annual statement, its advice to trustees fails to deal with the problem," said Neil Carberry, Director of Employment & Skills policy at the Confederation of British Industry, which represents 240,000 businesses in the UK.

 "We need to take more account of the effects of QE when making the calculation."